• start here

 Solo climbing Mont Blanc via the Goûter Route

-Seven years ago, I set out on my first ever solo backpacking trip— the Tour du Mont Blanc, a 180km trail that gains more than 10,000m through the Alps.
-I hauled the heaviest pack I’d ever carried, set up a tent alone for the first time, struggled for 12hrs a day on the trail and came back into town 8 days later feeling like my entire life had just changed (which it had).
+In 2017, I set out on my first ever solo backpacking trip— the Tour du Mont Blanc, a 180km trail that gains more than 10,000m of elevation as it wraps around Western Europe’s tallest peak.
+I hauled the heaviest pack I’d ever carried, set up a tent alone for the first time, and struggled for 12hrs a day on the trail, determined to prove to myself that I had a place in the outdoors, even as a young solo woman.

 Solo climbing Mont Blanc via the Goûter Route